“Behind every beautiful thing, there’s been some kind of pain.”―Bob Dylan.

 Dylan added: “The songs are filled with more despair, more sadness, more triumph, more faith in the supernatural, much deeper feelings.”

-Having released his surprise new song, the dark and intense 17-minute epic ‘Murder Most Foul’ earlier this year, Dylan has ended the eight-year hiatus without new material.
+Having recently released his surprise new song, the dark and intense 17-minute epic ‘Murder Most Foul, Dylan has ended the eight-year hiatus without new material.
 The song, which slowly but feverishly remembers 60 years of popular history, references everybody from The Beatles to Etta James while centring around the 1963 assassination of President John F. Kennedy and led to the release of the full debut album Rough and Rowdy Ways.

 The new number takes his song count well over 750 songs released across a 50-year period.
 With it, Dylan fans often find themselves swimming in the abyss of his iconic lyricism which swirls around themes of a political, social, philosophical nature that remains incomparable to those who he has influenced over the years.

 Here, we traverse the Dylan landscape and follow his career from the very beginning.